isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 #### Test Save when a required field doesn't exist
 Steps:
-  - Add SharePoint Column `Actual Work` to SharePoint Library
+1. Add SharePoint Column `Actual Work` to SharePoint Library
-  - Make sure that `Actual Work` has no value for a specific document
+1. Make sure that `Actual Work` has no value for a specific document
-  - Set the Default mapping to `number metadata`, and save.
+1. Set the Default mapping to `number metadata`, and save.
 There should be no other mappings
-  - Attempt to save the specific document to Laserfiche
+1. Attempt to save the specific document to Laserfiche

 Expected Results:
   - The document does not save
   - Error message that says that Actual Work doesn't have a value.
 #### Test metadata constraint failed case
 Steps:
-  - Add SharePoint Column "Actual Work" to SharePoint Library
+1. Add SharePoint Column "Actual Work" to SharePoint Library
-  - Add value for "Actual Work" for a specific document to be a very large number
+1. Add value for "Actual Work" for a specific document to be a very large number
-  - Set the Default mapping to `number metadata`, and save.
+1. Set the Default mapping to `number metadata`, and save.
-  - Attempt to save the specific document to Laserfiche
+1. Attempt to save the specific document to Laserfiche

 Expected Results:
   - The document should save, BUT
-  - you should get an Warning that says the metadata didn't save.
+  - There should be a warning that says the metadata didn't save.
 # TODO Capitalization Pass
 #### Test specific mapping overrides default
 Steps:
-  - Remove all Profile Mappings
+1. Remove all Profile Mappings
-  - add a mapping from `[Default]` to `Default`
+1. Add a mapping from `[Default]` to `Default`
-  - add a mapping from `Document` to `number metadata`
+1. Add a mapping from `Document` to `number metadata`
-  - choose a Document in SharePoint
+1. Choose a Document in SharePoint
-  - update the `Actual Work` column of the document to have a value of 5
+1. Update the `Actual Work` column of the document to have a value of 5
-  - attempt to save the document to Laserfiche
+1. Attempt to save the document to Laserfiche

 Expected Results:
   - The document should successfully save
   - The document's number field should have a value of 5.
 #### Test replace with URL action
 Steps:
-  - edit the mapping from `Document` so that it points to `Replace with Link`
+1. Edit the mapping from `Document` so that it points to `Replace with Link`
-  - attempt to save a Document to Laserfiche
+1. Attempt to save a Document to Laserfiche

 Expected Results:
   - The document should successfully appear in Laserfiche
   - In SharePoint, the document should be replaced with a link
-  - link should actually link to the document in LF
+  - Link should actually link to the document in LF

 #### Test delete after save to Laserfiche
 Steps:
-  - edit the mapping from  `Document` so that it points to `Delete From SharePoint`
+1. Edit the mapping from  `Document` so that it points to `Delete From SharePoint`
-  - attempt to save a Document to Laserfiche
+1. Attempt to save a Document to Laserfiche

 Expected Results:
   - The document should exist in Laserfiche and no longer exist in SharePoint

 #### Test saving .url files to Laserfiche
 Steps:
-  - attempt to save a .url file to Laserfiche
+1. Attempt to save a .url file to Laserfiche

 Expected Result:
   - You should be told that you can't save a .url file to Laserfiche.

 #### Test Mapping Content Types to multiple Profiles
 Steps:
-  - In addition to the existing `[Default]` -> `Default` mapping, add a mapping from `[Default]` to `Replace with Link`.
+1. In addition to the existing `[Default]` -> `Default` mapping, add a mapping from `[Default]` to `Replace with Link`.
-  - Click Save
+1. Click Save

 Expected Results
-  - the new mapping should not save
+  - The new mapping should not save
   - You should see an error message saying a mapping already exists for that content type
 ### Repository Explorer